 Pelham Civic Complex & Ice Arena – 7 A.M. – 7 P.M.

-The last day to register or to update your voter registration to vote in the municipal election is August 8, 2016.
-All registered voters currently residing in the Pelham city limits for 30 days or longer immediately prior to Election Day will be eligible to vote so long as you are registered to vote in Pelham by the deadline of September 19th.
-Residents may check and/or update their voter registration and download forms online at the Secretary of State’s website www.alabamavotes.gov .
+The last day to register or to update your voter registration to vote in the municipal runoff election is September 19, 2016.
+All registered voters currently residing in the Pelham city limits for 30 days or longer immediately prior to Election Day, October 4th, will be eligible to vote so long as you are registered to vote in Pelham by the deadline of September 19th.
+Residents may check and/or update their voter registration and may download forms online at the Secretary of State’s website www.alabamavotes.gov .
 You may contact the Shelby County Board of Registrars at 669-3913 or visit their website www.shelbyal.com.
-Voter Registration Forms are also available at the Pelham Public Library.
+Voter Registration Forms are also available at the Pelham Public Library and Pelham City Hall.
 Residents must be a U.S. citizen and at least eighteen (18) years old to be an eligible voter.

-The last day to apply for a regular absentee ballot is August 18, 2016.
+The last day to apply for a regular absentee ballot for the runoff election is September 29, 2016.
 Absentee ballot application forms are available from the Absentee Election Manager (City Clerk) 205-620-6402 or can be downloaded here or from the Secretary of State’s office at www.alabamavotes.gov .

-If an absentee ballot is returned by mail, it must be postmarked by August 22 and received by noon the day of the election.
+An absentee ballot returned by mail, must be postmarked by October 3rd and received by noon October 4th, the day of the election.
 Allow ample time, 4-5 days, for mail delivery.